jgm/djot.js/README.md

 It is possible to do a top-down travel, though, and even to run separate actions on entering a node (before processing the children) and on exiting (after processing the children).
-To do this, associate the node's tag with a table containing `enter` and/or `exit` functions.
+To do this, associate the node's tag with an object containing `enter` and/or `exit` functions.
 The `enter` function is run when we traverse *into* the node, before we traverse its children, and the `exit` function is run after we have traversed the node's children.